samlmbrt/desktop-environment/README.md

 - Clean up window state (implement state machine?)
 - Implement support for minimize button
 - Implement browser
-- Optimize code to prevent unnecessary reflows/layout trashing (use transforms, requestAnimationFrame and FLIP technique)
 - Add the metadata stuff (favicon, images for link sharing, etc)
 - Implement movable desktop icons that opens the text editor or browser
 - Add desktop icon that opens the text editor, which will show a short bio